rust-lang/reference/src/paths.md

 ```

 r[paths.expr.intro]
-Paths in expressions allow for paths with generic arguments to be specified.
-They are used in various places in [expressions] and [patterns].
+Paths in expressions are used to refer to local variables and items, and they are also used in [patterns][patterns.path].
+Optional [generic arguments] can be specified to provide concrete values for generic parameters.

 r[paths.expr.turbofish]
 The `::` token is required before the opening `<` for generic arguments to avoid ambiguity with the less-than operator.
 This is colloquially known as "turbofish" syntax.